 Campus Recreation is located at 092 Student Union.
 Visit the Campus Recreation website or call (937) 775-5505.

-What is the mission of the Wright State Career Center?
+What is the mission of Wright State Career Services?

-The Career Center is committed to helping students and alumni develop career and life-planning skills, acquire experience, master job search strategies and seek rewarding employment.
+Career Services is committed to helping students and alumni develop career and life-planning skills, acquire experience, master job search strategies and seek rewarding employment.
 We offer a variety of resources that can assist students as they begin exploring career options and prepare to enter the workforce.

 What is student employment?